 City Manager, City of Tualatin, Oregon

 Sherilyn Lombos has been city manager for the city of Tualatin since December 2006.
-As the Tualatin City Manager she is responsible for all day-to-day operations of the city of 26,000 residents including police, library, streets, water, sewer, parks, recreation, planning and development.
-Sherilyn oversees a workforce of over 150 employees, manages a budget approaching $100 million and works with the 7-member elected council on a variety of issues affecting the community and region.
+As the Tualatin City Manager she is responsible for all day-to-day operations of the city of almost 27,000 residents including police, library, streets, water, sewer, parks, recreation, planning and development.
+Sherilyn oversees a workforce of nearly 200 employees, manages a budget approaching $100 million and works with the 7-member elected council on a variety of issues affecting the community and region.
 Prior to the city of Tualatin, Sherilyn served as the Deputy City Manager in the southern California city of Manhattan Beach.

 Mark Ankeny (Treasurer)

 Vice President for Enrollment Management and Student Affairs, Pacific University

 A former public school teacher who taught in regular, special, and gifted education for 11 years, Mark has spent the last 25 years as a professor and leader of teacher and administrator education programs at George Fox University in Newberg, Oregon, Westminster College in Salt Lake City, Utah, and Pacific University in Forest Grove, Oregon.
 Having served as Dean of Education at Westminster and Pacific, Mark is known as a leader who strategically starts needed programs.
 Having earned his PhD in Educational Policy and Management at the University of Oregon, his research emphases are educational history and organizational development.
 Since 2012, Mark has served as Vice President for Enrollment Management and Student Affairs at Pacific University.